karmaniverous/stan-core/.stan/system/stan.todo.md

   - Removed unreachable conditional in imports staging (string-only globs).
   - Replaced redundant 'mkdirp' equality with final else in file-ops executor.
   - Dropped nullish coalescing on guaranteed strings (format/response).
   - Kept tests and source under the same lint standard; no rule disables added.

+- Lint — finalize strict typed ESLint in validator (commit position check)
+  - Removed an unnecessary falsy guard; use non‑null assertion for the final block and compare kind directly.
+  - No rule disables introduced; tests continue to meet the same standard as source.